desmodev/desmodev.github.io/_posts/2020-11-23-Using-a-reference-manager.md

 ---
 layout: post
-title: Using a reference manager (wip)
+title: Using a reference manager
 date: 2021-11-23 21:01:00
 description: Why EndNote is your friend
 tags: thesis dissertation